 - Streamlined – using tools like Buzzsumo and Voila Norbert to research and identify influencers who meet your needs (a more data-driven, quantitative approach).

-3. Leverage Yourself as a Thought Leader
+3. Leverage Your Thought Leadership

 One of the easiest ways to get more press is to start proactively positioning yourself as a trusted and knowledgeable resource in the space; your goal should be to participate in conversations that are happening about your industry and product category.